Harry S. Truman Presidential Library and Museum: Design

 The lead architect of the project was Edward F. Neild of Shreveport, Louisiana.
-Truman had picked Neild in the 1930s to design the renovation of the Independence and construction of the Kansas City Jackson County Courthouse after being favorably impressed by Neild's work on the courthouse in his native Caddo Parish.
-Neild was among the architects who designed the Truman White House reconstruction.
+Truman had picked Neild in the 1930s, during his time as presiding judge of Jackson County, to design the renovation of the old county courthouse in Independence and to oversee the construction of the new courthouse in Kansas City, after being favorably impressed by Neild's work on the courthouse in his native Caddo Parish.
+Neild was also one of the architects involved in the reconstruction of the White House during Truman's presidency.

 Neild died July 6, 1955, at the Kansas City Club while working on the design.
 The work was completed by Alonzo H. Gentry of Gentry and Voskamp, the firm that designed Kansas City's Municipal Auditorium.

 Truman had initially wanted the building to resemble his maternal grandfather Solomon Young's house in Grandview, Missouri.

 In response to a New York Times review that recalled Frank Lloyd Wright influences in the library's horizontal design, Truman was reported to have said, "It's got too much of that fellow in it to suit me."

 Architects Gould Evans designed a $23 million renovation of the entire facility, unveiled in 2001.
 The changes included the extensive use of glass in the relatively windowless structure and a significant change to the space between Truman's grave and the museum.